 I. COACHING AND FEEDBACK – 20%

-LEAP™ aims to increase participants' self-awareness through behavioral profile evaluation.
-Pre-program personal leadership assessment will help participants identify their personal leadership style and abilities; and the areas they would like to develop or build on during the program.
+LEAP™ aims to increase participants' self-awareness through a series of behavioral profile evaluations.
+A pre-program assessment will help participants identify their personal strengths and talents; and the areas they would like to develop and strengthen during the program.

 LEAP will schedule Speed Mentoring sessions throughout the program.
 Speed mentoring is a series of short, focused conversations about specific questions.
 Participants will meet with a limited number of mentors in 10-minute time slots to garner some advice on a pre-selected topic.

 LEAP™ Pods: Through group discussions with a smaller peer groups, as well as various professional networking opportunities, LEAP™ provides participants with an empowering environment that fosters skill-building and career growth.

 LEAP™ participants will learn through a combination of on-site expert talks, and curated videos on a variety of topics.
 The supplemental online training tools will target areas the participants are interested in or may need help with, and will feature experts in their respective professional fields.
 Participants will be invited to engage in group discussions with their team (LEAP™ Pod) in person and /or through collaboration platforms .
 There will be several opportunities to meet with speakers at some point in the program.

 Participants will also have professional headshots taken as part of the program.